Roloway Monkey

 Population number

-The IUCN Red List and other sources don’t provide the number of the Roloway monkeys’ total population.
-However, according to the Animal Diversity Web resource, it is estimated that the Roloway monkeys’ population in Ghana is below 1,000 individuals.
-Overall, Roloway monkeys’ numbers are decreasing, and the animals are currently classified as Endangered (EN) on the IUCN Red List.
+The IUCN Red List and other sources don’t provide the number of the Roloway monkey total population size.
+However, it is estimated that less than 2,000 individuals survive in Cote d’Ivoire and Ghana.
+Currently, this species is classified as Critically Endangered (CR) on the IUCN Red List and its numbers today are decreasing.

 Fun Facts for Kids